Wave- and heat-equation on surfaces

 Triangulated surfaces and domains

 We want to derive a discrete version of the laplace operator defined on triangulated surfaces.
-At first we will define what a triangulated surface with and without boundary is, and consider triangulated domains of $\mathbb{R}^2$ as an important example.
+At first we will define what a triangulated surface with and without boundary is, and consider triangulated domains of R2 as an important example.

 1) Each edge is contained in exactly one or two triangles.